snorre-k/musicbox/README.md

 - GPIO Shutdown/Startup on GPIO #3 and GND - OS status on definable GPIO: `~/sw/musicbox/scripts/various/GPIO.sh`
   - example [schematic](../../wiki/LED-OS-status-on-GPIO) for LED status
 - Automatic Upgrades: `~/sw/musicbox/scripts/various/auto_upgrade.sh`
+- Add 2nd WIFI network configuration: `~/sw/musicbox/scripts/various/add_second_known_hotspot.sh`
+  - You can add the Tethering / Personal Hotspot of your smartphone to access the musicbox with this phone.
+This helps a lot, when the primary WIFI is not found or available.

 ## Warning